A bound state attractor in optical turbulence: Other oscillating solitonic waves discussed in previous literature

+Further back in the literature, Kuznetsov~{\it et al.}~\cite{kuznetsov_nonlinear_1995} studied an amplified soliton (Eq.~\eqref{eq:NLSE_soli} multiplied by an overall factor) in the NLSE.
+This amplified soliton showed an initial relaxation, followed by periodic oscillations in amplitude that eventually decayed towards a new equilibrium soliton state at a rate $\sim\! t^{-1/2}$.
+Their decay was associated with the use of absorbing boundary conditions that dissipated the waves radiated from the initial relaxation.
+In our numerical experiments reported in Sec.~\ref{sec:1soli}, the waves emitted by the relaxation of the initial soliton recirculate within the domain, and the oscillations remain stable and persistent.
+Indeed, the generation of the secondary soliton, via resonance of the primary soliton with packets of weak waves, relies on waves co-existing with the primary soliton.
+As said in Sec.~\ref{sec:1soli}, we leave it to future work to describe this process more fully and mathematically.

 Moreover, Agafontsev~{\it et al.}~\cite{agafontsev_bound-state_2023} studied the forced NLSE, in which a period of forcing created a state with many oscillating solitons with zero velocity.
 They termed the final state a bound-state soliton gas, which they suggested could be a universal asymptotic state of integrable turbulence.
-The DST of this universal state has many eigenvalues arranged in a line along the imaginary axis.
-By contrast, in the nonintegrable SHE we find that the universal attracting bound state consists of two oscillating eigenvalues.
+The DST of this universal state has many eigenvalues arranged densely in a line along the imaginary axis.
+By contrast, in the nonintegrable SHE we find that the universal attracting bound state consists of oscillating eigenvalues that are well spaced in the complex plane.

-Another class of solutions of the NLSE are breathers: spatiotemporally periodic solutions of the NLSE, which have been studied, for example, in Refs.~\citep{agafontsev2024multisoliton, soto-crespo_integrable_2016}.
-In the taxonomy of these authors, breathers are distinguished from solitons by their asymptotics: the breather solutions asymtotically tend to a nonzero constant at $|x|\to\infty$.
+Another class of coherent, strongly nonlinear solutions of the NLSE are breathers: spatiotemporally periodic solutions of the NLSE, which have been studied, for example, in Refs.~\citep{agafontsev2024multisoliton, soto-crespo_integrable_2016}.
+In the taxonomy of these authors, breathers are distinguished from solitons by their asymptotics: the breather solutions asymptotically tend to a nonzero constant as $|x|\to\infty$.
 The theoretical DST spectrum of breathers involves a vertical branch cut in the complex plane to create the nonzero background, with isolated eigenvalues placed in different positions to generate different classes of breather~\citep{agafontsev2024multisoliton}.
 When the DST is taken numerically, the branch cut is reproduced by a line of closely-spaced eigenvalues.
 The principal difference with our work is that we consider the evolution of solitonic structures on a zero background.
 Consequently, a vertical branch cut does not feature in our DST spectra.